 Note 1: There is no agreement on the data size of L1-RSRPs for Set A or Set B, but the following typical data size is provided as guidance for RAN2 discussion.
-Based on existing L1-RSRP reporting methodology, i.e., 7 bits for the strongest beam and 4 bits for the remaining beams, for Set B = 16 as an example, the typical data size would be 67 (hence up to ~100 bits), and for Set A = 128 as an example, the typical data size would be 515 (hence up to ~500 bits) .
-For BM Case 2, the data size L1-RSRPs for Set A represents the data size per predicted future time instance.
+Based on existing L1-RSRP reporting methodology, i.e., 7 bits for the strongest beam and 4 bits for the remaining beams, for Set B = 16 as an example, the typical data size would be 67 (hence up to ~100 bits), and for Set A = 128 as an example, the typical data size would be 515 (hence up to ~500 bits) if all beams in Set A were to be collected.
+For BM Case 2, the data size L1-RSRPs for Set A and Set B represents the data size per predicted future time instance and per history measurement time instance, respectively.

 Note 2: There are no agreements on the reporting type.

-Note 3: Please carefully note the usage of “from Set A” vs. “for set B” in the table.
-The usage of “from Set A” reflect the fact that not all Set A beams are needed and a subset of beams from Set A may be enough.
+Note 4: Feasibility and necessity of the monitoring schemes listed in the table are under discussion.

+Note 5: For BM Case 2, the typical value of the number of history measurement time instance used in evaluations is [2~8] and typical value of the number of predicted future time instance is [1~4].

 For positioning